 Where does the thinking “veal is raised in tiny crates or tiny houses and they can’t move about for the duration of their lives” come from?
 You do in fact see calf hutches when you drive by dairy farms, and some ice cream stands on farms.
 Those, hutches are where “baby” dairy cows are being housed for the earliest parts of their life.
 When a cow is born, unlike humans, they are born with zero immunities.

-While human babies pick up immunity from their mother’s placenta, newborn calves do not.
-SO for that reason the first 6-8 weeks of their life both female dairy calves and male veal calves are kept in individual areas as a precaution for their health.
+While human babies pick up immunity from their mother's placenta, newborn calves do not.
+For that reason the first 6-8 weeks of their life both female dairy calves and male veal calves are kept in individual areas as a precaution for their health.
 On veal farms, those individual areas may have a partition which after 6-8 weeks is removed.
 On many farms after that period, the veal calves are moved to larger group pens which house 15-30 calves.
 It comes down to the individual farmers and their way of caring for their animals.

 To learn more about what I have learned from my experiences touring veal producers farms (and more) check out this post or/and watch my Veal 101 Highlight on Instagram here.

 Enjoy!!
+XO Colleen

 Grilled Meatloaf StuffedPeppers